 There are several different ways to get from Merida to Izamal, each one depending on your budget and how much time you have.

 Firstly, and always the cheapest option, is to travel by colectivo.
-These compact minibuses are the backbone of Mexico’s local transport network, and this route is no different.
-Departing from Calle 65 in Merida, these take one hour to reach Izamal and are in the range of $1 to $1.50 USD.
-It’s easy to spot where the colectivos leave: just look for the line of minibuses.
+These compact minibusses are the backbone of Mexico’s local transport network, and this route is no different.
+Departing from Calle 65 in Merida, it takes one hour to reach Izamal and is around 35 pesos ($2 USD) each way.

 Although it’s cheap, the ride is usually quite cramped and hot.
 If you’re not on a shoestring budget, this may not be your best option.

-You can check the prices of car rental in Mexico here.
+You can check the prices of car rentals in Mexico here.

 By guided tour

-Finally, you also have the option of joining a convenient guided tour that departs from the center of Merida and includes a guided visit of Izamal.
+Finally, you also have the option of joining a convenient guided tour that departs from the center of Merida and includes a guided visit to Izamal.

 How to get to Izamal from Valladolid

 If you’re staying in Valladolid, you can still get to Izamal pretty easily in a few different ways.